 I’m all for simple side dishes.
-These easy Buttered Noodles take only 15 minutes to make.
+These easy buttered noodles take only 15 minutes to make.
 They are so easy and quick to make, and perfect to accompany your favorite main dish.

-You only need 6 ingredients and can be made in only a few steps, from start to finish.
+You only need 6 simple ingredients and can be made in only a few steps, from start to finish.
 They go really well with stews, grilled chicken, meatballs, and so much more.

 I love making simple side dishes, especially when I want the main dish to really shine.
-This recipe for buttered noodles is just perfect.
+This recipe for garlic buttered noodles is just perfect.